-For the past decade, the Olde Hansa restaurant in Tallinn, Estonia has been successfully scaling their professional staff 3x during peak seasons through a community approach to their on-demand workers’ scheduling.
+For the past decade, the Olde Hansa restaurant in Tallinn, Estonia has been successfully scaling their professional staff 3x during peak seasons through a community approach to their contingent workers’ scheduling.

 A 15th-century restaurant experience—in detail